davidgillies/proj_docs/proj_docs/docs/python/basics.md

 ![indexes pic](../images/indexes.png)

 This gives an idea how indexes work.
 So take the zero as being the start before the first letter then think of the s[0:3] slice.
 You can now see why you don't get the character s[3] in the slice as it starts at 0 and stops at the 3.
 So for s[3] you start at 3 and go forward one character so you get the 4th character.
 Don't be fooled by the reverse side s[-1] starts at -1 but again goes forward to get the last charcter not backward.

+###Basic String Formatting in Python 2

+    greeting = 'hello'
+    name = 'david'
+    print "%s world!
+I'm %s" % (greeting, name) # The %s are replaced in order by the stuff in the parenthesis.

+You can do a lot more with print formats, see [here](https://docs.python.org/2/library/string.html) for more stuff.

 Finally...